rjslvn/ChatGPT-Custom-Instructions/README.md

 8. [Contributing](#contributing)
 9. [License](#license)

-## Introduction

-Welcome to the world of custom instructions in AI and machine learning.
-In an era where AI models like GPT-3 power diverse applications, understanding how to craft and use custom instructions is essential.
-This repository is your gateway to mastering custom instructions and unlocking AI's full potential.

-## The Significance of Custom Instructions
+# The Significance of Custom Instructions

 Custom instructions form the foundation of effective AI interactions.
 They are your language to communicate with AI models, ensuring they understand your intentions and align responses with your goals.